 - Collected only for legitimate purposes that have been clearly explained to you and not further processed in a way that is incompatible with those purposes.

-- Adequate, relevant and limited to what is necessary in relation to those purposes.
+- Adequate, relevant and limited to what is necessary for relation to those purposes.

 - Accurate and, where necessary, kept up to date.

-- Kept in a form which permits your identification for no longer than is necessary for those purposes.
+- Kept in a form that permits your identification for no longer than is necessary for those purposes.

 - Processed in a way that ensures appropriate security of the data.